wiegz15/CCS-Tools/README.md

 ### Prerequisites
 - PowerShell 5.1 or higher.
 - VMware PowerCLI module installed.
+(Provides an option to install)
+- ImportExcel module installed.
+(Provides an option to install)
 - Proper permissions to connect to vCenter and execute scripts.

 ### Installation